-My recipe for Beef Gyros with Cucumber-Dill Sauce was born out of a basic survival need after I learned there were no good gyro restaurants in my area of Los Angeles.
+My recipe for Homemade Gyros was born out of a basic survival need after I learned there were no good gyro restaurants in my area of Los Angeles.
 The closest approximation is a “healthy twist on a Greek classic” (Daphne’s), but a gyro is one place where I’m not interested in a healthy twist!
 Let’s be honest, if I’m looking for a gyro, I am not expecting diet food.

 - 1 c. plain nonfat Greek yogurt